RicardoMullion/rpi3-gapps/README.md

 # rpi3-gapps
-gapps install script for raspberry pi 3 android (thanks rtandroid)
+gapps install script for raspberry pi 3 android tv

 Just clone then edit the ip address in the script then run it your rpi will reboot few times